 Sharing the Scariest Campfire Stories

-Feel free to share these stories around the campfire with your friends, but wait until younger campers have gone to bed.
-Otherwise, you might awaken to the sounds of real screams in the middle of the night!
+You can share ghost stories around the campfire with your friends, but wait until younger campers have gone to bed.
+Otherwise, you just might awaken to the sounds of real screams in the middle of the night!